florinadrc/CookBookApp/README.md

 Angular 7 Front End with Bootstrap

-Spring Boot Back End with Maven and Hibernate
+Spring Boot Back End with Maven and Hibernate, Spring Security with JWT

 MySQL database